Learning Plan for Quick Mastery

 Data Structure Design

-LRU is a classic data structure design problem that must be mastered; LFU is more challenging and can be optionally studied.
+LRU is a classic data structure design problem and must be mastered; LFU is more challenging and can be optional.

-Implementing a calculator is a classic data structure design task.
-If you're short on time, save the final calculator code provided.
-You can directly copy and paste it for use in written tests involving string calculation problems.
+Implementing a calculator is a classic data structure design problem.
+If you don't have time, you can save the final calculator code provided and use it directly in case you encounter problems related to string calculation in exams.

 Common Calculator Code Implementation